Why Do Christians Support Israel?

 There are many people who believe Christians should support Israel.
 Pastor and Sr. Director of Church Outreach at The Fellowship Roger Cheeks is just one of these Christians who support Israel and her people.

 In his words, “As a Christian, I support Israel because I believe that I am blessed as a result of my support to Israel.”
-Diving deeper, Cheeks explains that Romans 11:17 comes to mind when thinking of Christians supporting Israel: “If some of the branches have been broken off, and you, though a wild olive shoot, have been grafted in among the others and now share in the nourishing sap from the olive root.”
+Diving deeper, Cheeks explains that Romans 11:17 comes to mind when thinking of Christians supporting Israel: “… some of the branches have been broken off, and you, though a wild olive shoot, have been grafted in among the others and now share in the nourishing sap from the olive root.”

 Christians supporting Israel is just one way that God’s people can remain united.
-Pastor Cheeks’ says, “The children of Israel are God’s special people; and the promise of blessings the Lord would grant to Abraham and those who bless them is still an active truth!”
+Pastor Cheeks says, “The children of Israel are God’s special people; and the promise of blessings the Lord would grant to Abraham and those who bless them is still an active truth!”
 Using Pastor Cheeks’ words for inspiration we can see that Scripture really does promise to bless those who bless Israel and her people.

-Further explaining his support, Pastor Cheeks says, “I support the Fellowship because of its prophetic call and biblio-centric focus found on Scripture, especially Isaiah 58.
+Further explaining his support, Pastor Cheeks says, “I support The Fellowship because of its prophetic call and biblio-centric focus found on Scripture, especially Isaiah 58.
 It supports the humanitarian work The Fellowship does for the Jewish people worldwide and the people in Israel.”

 Support Israel and the Jewish Nation

 Turn your love and commitment for Israel into action.
-The Fellowship helps vulnerable Jewish people with Aliyah (immigration to Israel), security, and other essentials—in Israel and all around the world.
+The Fellowship helps vulnerable Jewish people with aliyah (immigration to Israel), security, and other essentials—in Israel and all around the world.
 Answer God’s call and bless Israel and her people with your best gift today!